testsmt/yinyang/docs/customization.rst

 yinyang provides the following options.
 Please consult ``python3 yinyang.py --help`` for a full list.

 * ``-i --iterations ITERATIONS``: the number of iterations on each individual seed. (default: 300)
 * ``-m --modulo MODULO``: specifies how often the mutants will be forwarded to the SMT solvers.
 For example, with 300 iterations and 2 as a modulo, 150 mutants per seed file will be passed to the SMT solvers.
-High modulo and iteration counts, prioritize deeper mutations. (default: 2)
+High modulo and iteration counts prioritize deeper mutations. (default: 2)
 * ``-t --timeout TIMEOUT``: imposes a timeout limit (in seconds) on each SMT solver for solving  mutant formula (default: 8)
 * ``-d, --diagnose``: forwards solver outputs to stdout e.g. for solver command line diagnosis
 * ``-bugs BUGSFOLDER`` (default: ./bugs)